-Global Village Hawaii approves written requests for Leave of Absence (LOA) of up to 4 weeks for students who are in good standing and have studied for 26 consecutive weeks.
+- Students who are in good standing and have studied for 26 consecutive weeks will be allowed up to 8 weeks of LOA.
 LOAs are approved in weekly segments from Monday to Friday.
 Students in good standing are defined as students who are not on probation or have a Student Learning Plan (SLP).
-Students in long term programs such as the Academic Year Program and Semester GAP that have vacations or leaves of absences already built in the program, will not be eligible to take additional leaves of absence except for emergency leaves of absence.
+Students in long term programs such as the Academic Year Program and Semester GAP that have vacations or leaves of absences already built in the program, will not be eligible to take vacation LOAs except for emergency leaves of absence.
 Accrued LOA must be used within a year of being earned.
+GV Hawaii will not charge any additional fees as a result of the vacation and will offer the student to apply the tuition of their approved LOA in weekly segments as an extension to the student's original study period. - Example: Student A's original study period is from January 8, 2024 to November 1, 2024 [43 weeks].
+Student A is in good standing and has been approved a vacation LOA of 6 weeks from July 22 to August 30, 2024.
+Student will be offered to apply the 6 weeks of tuition as an extension of their study period to end on December 13, 2024.